da-nrw/DNSCore/ContentBroker/src/main/markdown/administration_federated.md

 	ierror -333000

+As stated in the AVU section of this document, re-synchronizing is possible manually by doing the equivalent irsync command or (the better way) let the synchronizing service do that for you:

+    imeta mod -d 1-20141007788.pack_1.tar FEDERATE 0

+This changes the AVU to "federation not yet performed"

 ### Audit Infrastructure

 To perform Audit (integrity checking) of AIP iRODS each node must at least provide the time based check